 7. Epistle to Laodicea (Rev. 3:14-22)

-The following time information is not a time change according to “predetermined beat”, but only describes “cornerstones” within flowing transitions or temporal areas.
+The following time information is not a change in time after the “gong hit”, but merely describes “cornerstones” within flowing transitions or temporal areas within the past history.

-The order of the 7 parishes written corresponds to the historical events in the same order.
-Praise, blame, and circumstance for the church describe the history that actually happened.
+The order of the 7 communities written corresponds to the historical events in the same sequence.
+Praise, blame and circumstances for the community describe the history that actually happened from today’s perspective.

 Ephesus was considered the seat of their goddess “Diana” in Roman times and she was considered the goddess of hunting and childbirth, among other things.
-At the (Catholic) Council of Ephesus in 451 AD. this city received the title “Mother of God”, based on Mary.
-Ephesus marked the beginning of “first Christianity”.
-They already had to struggle with false teachings and false prophets.
-“I know thy works, and thy labour, and thy patience, and how thou canst not bear them which are evil: and thou hast tried them which say they are apostles, and are not, and hast found them liars.
+At the (Catholic) Council of Ephesus in 451 AD.
+This city received the title “Mother of God”, based on Mary.
+The beginning of “primal Christianity” was recorded with Ephesus.
+They had already struggled with heresies and false prophets.
+“I know your works, and you have persevered, and you have labored for my name’s sake, and have not grown weary.”
+However, the apostasy or weakening of the faith spread very quickly within this community right from the start.
+“But what I have against you is that you left your first love.”.

-The city of Smyrna meant something like “Sweet Scent”, based on the typical scent of myrrh.
-For early Christians, the reign of Emperor Diocletian meant another long-term persecution.
-This is considered the last, but also the most brutal persecution of Christians under a Roman emperor.
-This began in February 303 AD. and ebbed away in 311.
+The city Smyrna meant something like “sweet fragrance”, based on the typical scent of myrrh.
+For the first Christians, the reign of Emperor Diocletian meant another long-term persecution.
+This is considered the last but also the most brutal persecution of Christians under a Roman emperor.
+This began in February 303 AD. and subsided in 311.
 Christianity could not be destroyed.
 In 313, Christianity was officially recognized.
-This was announced in the missive: “Fear none of those things which thou shalt suffer: behold, the devil shall cast some of you into prison, that ye may be tried; and ye shall have tribulation ten days: be thou faithful unto death, and I will give thee a crown of life.”
+This was announced in the epistle: “Do not fear what you will suffer!
+Behold, the devil will throw some of you into prison to try you, and you will have tribulation for ten days.
+Be faithful until death, I will give you the crown of life!”

 Pergamon was the capital of the Roman province of Asia in ancient times and was previously considered by the Greeks to be the seat of Zeus.
-In the times of the Babylonians, the title of the highest Babylonian priest originated there: In Latin “Pontifex Maximus”, the “supreme bridge builder” for bridging heaven and earth.
-Its external features included a key and miter.
-The last king of Pergamum, Attalus III, inherited in 133 BC. the title “supreme bridge builder” to the then Roman tribune.
-The Romans ultimately called this title “Pontifex Maximus”.
+In Babylonian times, the title of the highest Babylonian priest arose there: “Pontifex Maximus”, the “supreme bridge builder” to bridge heaven and earth.
+Its external features included a key and a miter.
+The last king of Pergamon, Attalus III, bequeathed the title of “supreme bridge builder” to the then Roman tribune in 133 BC.
+The Romans ultimately called this title “Pontifex Maximus.”

-After Emperor Gratian acquired this title in 378 AD. refused, this passed to the Bishop of Rome.
-The epistle to Pergamon puts it clearly: “I know thy works, and where thou dwellest, even where Satan’s seat is: and thou holdest fast my name, and hast not denied my faith, even in those days wherein Antipas was my faithful martyr, who was slain among you, where Satan dwelleth.”
-Incidentally, in Berlin, Germany, there is the well-known Pergamon Museum, built between 1897 and 1899 and opened by Emporer Wilhelm II.
+After Emperor Gratian denied this title in 378 AD, it passed to the Bishop of Rome.
+The Epistle to Pergamum puts it clearly:“I know your works and where you have been, where the throne of Satan is, and that you hold fast to my name and have denied faith in me, breath in the days in which Antipas was my faithful witness, who was killed among you, where Satan lives.”In Berlin, by the way, there is the well-known Pergamon Museum, built between 1897 and 1899 and opened by Kaiser William II.

 In 382, the then Pope Damasus commissioned the revision of the Gospels translated into Latin.
 The result is well known as the “Vulgate” and was declared binding by the Catholic Church at the Council of Trent in 1546.

-With Thyatira, “the sweet fragrance of works”, “Satan’s teachings” and “sacrifice of repentance”, it was the temple city dedicated to the Roman god Apollo (sun god).
+With “the sweet fragrance of works”, “Satan’s teachings” and “victim of repentance”, it was the temple city dedicated to the Roman god Apollo (sun god).
 This city was known, among other things, for the production of purple fabrics.
-In the year 538 AD.
-Emperor Justinian declared the bishop of Rome to be the “corrector of heretics”.
-In this way, the Catholic Church determined who believed what.
-Deviations were penalized accordingly.
-The focus of Catholic dogmas is still the Eucharist.
-“Notwithstanding I have a few things against thee, because thou sufferest that woman Jezebel, which calleth herself a prophetess, to teach and to seduce my servants to commit fornication, and to eat things sacrificed unto idols.”
+In 538 AD.
+Emperor Justinian declared the Bishop of Rome the “corrector of heretics.”
+In this way, the Catholic Church decided who had to believe what.
+Deviations were punished accordingly.
+To this day, the focus of Catholic dogma is the Eucharist.
+“But I have a few things against you, because you allow the woman Jezebel, who calls herself a prophetess, to teach and seduce my servants to commit sexual immorality and to eat things sacrificed to idols.”

-The residents of Sardis once described their city as impregnable.
+The residents of Sardi once described their city as impregnable.
 Nevertheless, it was taken by Cyrus and then by Antiochius without much resistance.
-Sardis means “renewal” and in chronological order clearly stands for the beginning of the Reformation.
-However, this was never consistent and ceased to exist in 2017 at the latest.
-Also described in Revelation 3:1: “I know thy works, that thou hast a name that thou livest, and art dead.”
-The Reformation was a “good start” but not perfect.
-“Be watchful, and strengthen the things which remain, that are ready to die: for I have not found thy works perfect before God.”
+Sardis means “renewal” and in the chronological sequence clearly represents the beginning of the Reformation.
+However, this was never consistent and ceased to exist in 2017 at the latest anyway.
+This is also described in Revelation 3:1: “I know your works; for your name is that you are alive, and you are dead.”
+The Reformation was a “good approach”, but still not perfect .
+“Wake up and strengthen the rest that is about to die; for I have not found your works perfect in the sight of God.”

 Today’s last church of God is actually as “polated” in parts as the early church of Laodicea was once blamed for.
-In addition, the octopuses of modern Babylon creep into the supposed self-confidence in the form of erroneous, contemporary teachings.
-The affected people should therefore use “eye ointment” so that they can recognize their error and desist from it.
+In the supposed self-confidence, the octopuses of modern Babylon creep in, in the form of erroneous, contemporary teachings.
+The affected people should therefore use “eye ointment” so that they can recognize their mistake and stop it.

 The developments in society speak for themselves.
 There has been a veritable explosion of “alternative religions” in the form of occultism, New Age, and new gospel interpretations since the mid-19th century.
 Today the Evangelical churches are only Protestant on the label, but follow the “guidelines” of the Catholic catechism, the Catholic social teaching and the “infallibility” of the “Pontifex Maximus”.
 Protestantism was officially buried on October 31, 2017.